architek360/coverage-js/README.md

 ### Coverage.js by [Eligible] (https://www.eligibleapi.com)

-Coverage.js is a javascript library that aims to let you integrate a (https://www.eligibleapi.com) Healthcare Eligibility and Benefit report with access to over 1000+ insurance companies into your system in less than an hour.
+Coverage.js is a javascript library that aims to let you integrate a traditional Healthcare Eligibility and Benefit report with access to over 1000+ insurance companies into your system in less than an hour.

 ### How it works